 8. Step inside Notre Dame Cathedral

 Sitting in the center of the city, Notre Dame Cathedral feels like the beating heart of Paris.
 The stunning example of Gothic architecture is over 850 years old and has stood witness to the most pivotal events in French history.
 Take a moment to admire the cathedral’s distinctive facade - complete with grimacing gargoyles - before entering the spectacular building itself.
 As you walk down the long nave, don’t forget to look up at the beautiful stained glass windows and vaulted ceilings.
-If you'd like to climb the towers to see the gargoyles face to face, forget about standing in the long line and book a Skip the Line Notre Dame Tower and Sainte-Chapelle Tour.
+If you'd like to climb the towers to see the gargoyles face to face, forget about standing in the long line and book your Medieval Paris Skip the Line Notre Dame Tower and Sainte-Chapelle Tour.

 Though it plays second fiddle to the Louvre in terms of popularity, don’t overlook the Musée d'Orsay.
 Housed in a converted Beaux-Arts rail station, the museum’s architecture and iconic clock are enough to warrant a visit.
 Avoid a lengthy wait at the ticket counter with a Musée d'Orsay tour, which lets you skip the long entrance lines.
 Once inside, you’ll learn about the historical context behind some of the museum’s most famous paintings and the development of the Impressionist art movement.

 10. Get Lost in the Latin Quarter